Dementia: Healthier lifestyles could prevent it – DW – 08/02/2024

 More than 55 million people worldwide live with some form of dementia or cognitive impairment.
 In the next three decades that number is predicted to triple — climbing to 152 million people by 2050.

-Dementia is often presented as an inevitable threat which looms in the distance of old age.
-Its causes are baked in with genetic risks and the advancing state of human ageing — or so the thinking goes.
+Dementia is often presented as an inevitable threat that looms in the distance of old age.
+Its causes are baked in with genetic risks and the advancing state of human aging — or so the thinking goes.

 But scientists are discovering that dementia is not set in stone.
-A large-scale reevaluation of the science, published by the Lancet journal, concluded that many more cases of dementia could be avoided than previously believed.
+A large-scale reevaluation of the science, published by the Lancet medical journal, concluded that many more dementia cases could be avoided than previously believed.

 About 45% of the risk of developing dementia is due to 14 health factors.
-The Lancet Commission report, compiled by 27 leading dementia experts, is an update of a previous list of risk factors.
+The Lancet Commission report, compiled by 27 leading dementia experts, updates a previous list of risk factors.
 The 2024 list included two new risks: high cholesterol and vision loss.

 What causes dementia?